Steven Spielberg: Early life and education

 Spielberg recalls his parents taking him to see Cecil B. DeMille's The Greatest Show on Earth (1952).
 He had never seen a movie before, and thought they were taking him to the circus.
-He was terrified by the movie's train crash, and at age 12, he recreated it with his Lionel trains and filmed it.
+He was terrified by the movie's train crash, and at age 12, recreated it with his Lionel trains and filmed it.
 He recalls: "The trains went around and around, and after a while that got boring, and I had this eight-millimeter camera, and I staged a train wreck and filmed it.
 That was hard on the trains, but then I could cut the film lots of different ways and look at it over and over again."
 This was his first home movie.
-In 1958, he became a Boy Scout, eventually attaining the rank of Eagle Scout.
+In 1958, he became a Boy Scout, attaining the rank of Eagle Scout at age 13.
+Spielberg used his father's movie camera to make amateur features, and took it along on every Scout trip.
 He fulfilled a requirement for the photography merit badge by making a nine-minute 8 mm Western, The Last Gunfight.
-Spielberg used his father's movie camera to make amateur features, and began taking the camera along on every Scout trip.
 At age 13, Spielberg made a 40-minute war film, Escape to Nowhere, with a cast of classmates.
-The film won first prize in a statewide competition.
-Throughout his early teens, and after entering high school, Spielberg made about fifteen to twenty 8 mm adventure films.
+It won first prize in a statewide competition.
+Spielberg made about fifteen to twenty 8 mm adventure films.
 He recalls that my dad told me stories about World War II constantly ...
 I knew, based on the stories my dad and his friends were telling about World War II, that there was no glory in war.
 And it was ugly, and it was cruel ... it was, you know, visually devastating.
 And so I thought, someday, if I ever do make a war movie for real, it's got to be something that tells the truth about what those experiences had been for those young 17-, 18-, 19-year-old boys storming Omaha Beach, let's say.

-In Phoenix, Spielberg went to the local theater every Saturday.
-Formative films included Victor Fleming's Captains Courageous (1937), Walt Disney's Pinocchio and Fantasia (both 1940), Akira Kurosawa's Rashomon (1950) and The Seven Samurai (1954), Ishirō Honda's Godzilla, King of the Monsters!
+Spielberg went to the local theater every Saturday.
+Formative films included Victor Fleming's Captains Courageous (1937), Disney's Pinocchio and Fantasia (both 1940), Akira Kurosawa's Rashomon (1950) and The Seven Samurai (1954), Ishirō Honda's Godzilla, King of the Monsters!
 (1956), David Lean's Bridge on the River Kwai (1957) and Lawrence of Arabia (1962) ("the film that set me on my journey"), Alfred Hitchcock's The Birds (1963) and Stanley Kubrick's Dr. Strangelove (1964) and 2001: A Space Odyssey (1968) ("I'm still living off the adrenalin that ...
 I experienced watching that film for the first time.")
-He attended Arcadia High School in 1961 for three years.
-In 1963, he wrote and directed a 140-minute science fiction film, Firelight, the basis of Close Encounters of the Third Kind.
-Firelight, funded mainly by his father, was shown in a local theater for one evening and grossed $501 against its $500 budget.
+He attended Arcadia High School for three years.
+He wrote and directed a science fiction film, Firelight, funded mainly by his father.
+It was shown in a local theater for one evening and grossed $501 against its $500 budget.